The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Summary and conclusion

 \item The strong, broad line emission in [\ion{O}{3}] and H\(\alpha\) observed by \citep{mainali2022} does most likely not originate in the LCE itself, but in a Nitrogen-enriched cloud in its vicinity, with a physical distance within a few tens of parsec.
 This could re-ignite the debates about the role of stellar winds and alternative momentum injection mechanisms in clearing the escape paths for LyC photons.

-\item Based on the extremely low \ion{H}{1} column density\citep{sunburst2017}, the presence of an interacting companion to the N of the main galaxy\citep{sharon2022}, the strong spike in ionization around the LCE and lack of signs of strong mechanical feedback around the LCE cluster; we propose a LyC escape scenario in which tidal interaction with the companion has displaced the majority of the \ion{H}{1} envelope around the LCE, leaving the rest to be easily ionized by the strong ionizing emission from the LCE cluster itself. \end{enumerate}
+\item Based on the extremely low \ion{H}{1} column density along the LOS to the LCE clump \citep{sunburst2017}, the presence of an interacting companion to the N of the main galaxy\citep{sharon2022}, the strong spike in ionization around the LCE and lack of signs of strong mechanical feedback around the LCE cluster; we propose a LyC escape scenario in which tidal interaction with the companion has displaced the majority of the \ion{H}{1} envelope around the LCE, leaving the rest to be easily ionized by the strong ionizing emission from the LCE cluster itself. \end{enumerate}